 AMD Radeon RX 560

 The Radeon RX 560 is a GPU from AMD released in 2017.
-This chip has a bad gaming score at 8% in our GPU benchmark.
+This chip has a bad gaming score with 825 points in our GPU benchmark.

 The Radeon RX 560 has 4 GiB of GDDR5 memory, with a total memory bandwidth of 109 GB/s.
 The memory bus has a width of 128 bits.
 If you plan on gaming at higher resolutions with higher quality textures, more memory is important.
 Without enough memory, performance will be degraded.